 We flew from Phuket to Malaysia (Phuket to Kuala Lumpur to Kota Kinabalu).
-We overnighted in Kota Kinabalu at the Oceania Hotel (USD 35.00 per night) which had an airport shuttle and was a 15-minute walk to the marina which had many restaurants and bars to choose from for dinner.
+We overnighted in Kota Kinabalu at the Oceania Hotel (USD 35) which had an airport shuttle and was a 15-minute walk to the marina which had many restaurants and bars to choose from for dinner.

 Then, we flew to Sandakan which served as the base for our Sabah, Borneo adventure.
 Many travelers begin their Borneo tours in Sandakan as it is home to many sanctuaries and conservation centers that provide visitors with an up-close and personal viewing experience of some of Borneo’s unique wildlife.

-Honestly, at first, I wasn’t excited to visit these centers as I didn’t want to go to Borneo to feel like we went to a zoo.
-However, we had a great afternoon with the primates and I didn’t regret our visit.
+Honestly, at first, we weren’t excited to visit these sanctuaries/centers, as we didn’t want our tour of Borneo to feel like a zoo.
+However, we had a great afternoon with the primates and didn’t regret the visit.
 We visited two of the sanctuaries, the Orangutan Sanctuary and the Labuk Bay Proboscis Monkey Sanctuary.

 Sepilok Orangutan Sanctuary | Malaysia Borneo

 When we arrived at the Sepilok Orangutan Sanctuary, there was a small group of people gathered around the main entrance.
 We walked over to find a young orangutan who had escaped the reserve and was putting on a great show for the tourists.

 The young male stole a can of Pringles from one of the tourists and the staff was trying to take it away.
 He, however, was not having it!
 It was an amazing experience to watch this juvenile oragutan cause mayhem.